 Webster University Tuition Remission forms are available from Human Resources.
 Tuition remission and exchange program credits are manually posted to student accounts based on supporting documents and the student's registration record.
 Tuition remission forms must have the eligible employee's supervisor approval before they are routed to the Bursar's Office for processing.
 The Bursars Office reviews the approved forms.
 Active adjunct faculty tuition remission requests require additional approval from Academic Affairs (Rita Smith).
 Tuition Remission requests for disabled, retired, and deceased employees require additional approval from Betsy Schmutz in Human Resources.

-Copies of the tuition remission forms are forwarded to Accounting (Kim Bohnert), so taxation requirements can be coordinated with the Payroll department.
+Copies of the tuition remission forms are forwarded to Accounting (Amanda Jenkins), so taxation requirements can be coordinated with the Payroll department.

 Registration activity on tuition remission accounts is monitored manually, so tuition remission adjustments can be identified and processed.